Young conscript soldiers being “disciplined” for being deserters or committing other petty crimes. WARNING video contains disturbing content

 Two young conscripts humiliated, then physically abused by a larger group in the dorm rooms

-Chechnya veterans – How Russia treats its ‘heroes’ – Orders given under influence of alcohol lead to unnecessary loss of young conscripts’ lives; neglect by government, authorities and medical staff; for survivors – the return to a life of extreme poverty, social rejection and humiliation, which means young men’ lives destroyed before they even began.
+Read more in Chechnya veterans – How Russia treats its ‘heroes’ – Orders given under the influence of alcohol lead to unnecessary loss of young conscripts’ lives.
+Neglect by government, authorities and medical staff.
+For survivors – the return to a life of poverty, social rejection and humiliation.